 - Qualitative and quantitative treatment data

-Throughout their stay, individuals receive carefully coordinated treatment in each of the six areas.
 The treatment team regularly evaluates progress and revises the plan based on the youth’s progress.
 The treatment program provides a well-rounded, comprehensive curriculum, including:

 - Life skills building